 See, if you were the person God wanted for me, I would tell you how I know I’m not meant to have children anytime soon because I refuse to raise babies in a time where this man is our president.

-If you were the person that I dreamed you up to be, you would tell me everything that could calm me down and maybe you’d believe in prayer for a second and pray for this place with me, pray for our nation and this devastating power that has it ceased.
+If you were the person that I dreamed you up to be, you would tell me everything that could calm me down and maybe you’d believe in prayer for a second and pray for this place with me, pray for our nation and this devastating power that has it seized.

 Prayer for our leader to be surrounded by Godly men and women, pray for him to know Christ and how the God I worship is a God of peace.
 How my God does not shun those who leave but calls them back and welcomes them with open arms, freely.